-Fashion Detective takes a selection of miscellaneous garments and accessories as the starting point for a series of investigations.
-Using material evidence and commissioned fictions as alternate interpretative strategies, the exhibition is an encounter with the art of detection.
+Fashion Detective, now showing at NGV Australia, takes a selection of miscellaneous garments and accessories as the starting point for a series of investigations.
+Here, we investigate the history of a special fur cape in the NGV Collection.

 This fur cape entered the NGV Collection in 1985 and was catalogued as being manufactured from wombat fur originating from Tasmania in the 1890s.
 However, the description of wombat fur did not match the fur on the cape and it was necessary as part of the conservation process to provide a positive identification of the fur.
 Experts at the Royal Melbourne Zoo provided a visual examination and in-lab microscopy was also carried out by textile conservators.